 Stakeholders operating in the context of the carbon market may submit methodologies, methods, modules, or tools supported by ISO 14064-2:2019 Standard to public consultation.
-For this, Cercarbono has established on its website in the section: Consultations, a space called "Public consultations of stakeholders", in which the public consultation of any of the aforementioned documents shall be available, for a minimum period of 30 solar days.
+For this, Cercarbono has established on its website in the section: Consultations, a

-Cercarbono has established within its procedures, a document on the "Cercarbono's Process for the Approval of Methodologies Within the Framework of the Voluntary Carbon

-Certification Programme", which specifies the approval of new or already developed methodologies.
-This document is available on its website: www.cercarbono.com, section: Certification: Documentation.
+Cercarbono has established within its procedures, a document on the "Cercarbono's Process for the Approval of Methodologies Within the Framework of the Voluntary Carbon Certification Programme", which specifies the approval of new or already developed methodologies.
+This document is available on its website: www.cercarbono.com, section: Documentation.